nilsBoeAc/DLMpro/README.md

    - surface-body interactions

 ## IMPORTANT NOTE
-   - This tool is currently in developement and therefore purely experimentaly!
+   - This tool is currently under development and is therefore purely experimental!
    - It is tested and validated against various models calculated with NX NASTRAN, however errors cannot be excluded